zz9980/59final/README.md

     _Claws should face forward, in the direction of motion_.
    See http://suffolk.li/cst112/59cst112/day/bam//Screen_Shot_2015-12-13_at_7.15.31_PM.png
   * Use a constructor to initialize properties of each "Lobster" to:
-    * start at a random height on the left side,
+    * start on the left side, at a random height in the lower half of the water,
-    * move to the right with a random horizontal speed (dx>0), and
+    * move to the right with a random horizontal speed (dx > 0), and
-    * move vertically with a random speed (dy).
+    * move upward with a random speed (dy < 0).
-  * Bounce off the sides (reversing dx) and bounce off the surface and bottom (reversing dy).
+  * Bounce off the surface and bottom (reversing dy) and bounce off the sides (reversing dx).
     _You may re-use old code from pool-table Ball objects._
   * Also include a **`hit( x, y )`** method, to return `true` iff this Lobster is near the coordinates (x,y).